samdark/yii-bootstrap3/README.md

     <br>
 </p>

+> Warning: This package is not maintained.
+Please use `yiisoft/bootstrap4`.

 This is the Twitter Bootstrap extension for [Yii framework](http://www.yiiframework.com).
 It encapsulates [Bootstrap](http://getbootstrap.com/) components and plugins in terms of Yii widgets, and thus makes using Bootstrap components/plugins